Flossing keeps your teeth glittery like you want it. But it is also a deeply troublesome exercise.

 - Can water flossing remove tartar?

 It really depends on the kind of water flosser you are using.
 Tartar is generally referred to as the dental plaque that settles on the behind of the teeth on your lower jaw.
 Most manual brushes cannot reach the spot.
 The one common solution is string flossing.
 However, a good water flosser is capable of removing all/most tartar settled behind your teeth.
 However, you will have to invest in a flosser that has the right angle to do it.
+If you want to make your teeth whiter as well, check this post.

 Why is theWaterpik Aquarius Water Flosser, WP-660abetter choice than the rest?